aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

 1. We would have to write a separate parser and type-checker for each language supported by the CDK.
 2. This additional parsing could have an adverse impact on the performance of CDK commands.
-3. It's not obvious this analysis can even be performed at all in the case of dynamically-typed languages like JavaScript or Python
+3. It's not obvious this analysis can even be performed at all in the case of dynamically-typed languages like JavaScript or Python.

 ### What is the high level implementation plan?